Frequently Asked Questions

-Employees may administer medication to Service Users in their own homes only at their request and with written authority of a Service User or their representative.
+Care Workers may administer medication to Service Users in their own homes only at their request and with written authority of a Service User or their representative.

 Where possible all dosages will be prepared by a pharmacist.

-Staff will not administer medication to any Service User who doesn't consent or who directly refuses.
+Care Workers will not administer medication to any Service User who doesn't consent or who directly refuses.